-- DO NOT fill fuel tanks while engine is running, unless tanks are outside the engine compartment.
-Fuel contact with hot engine or exhaust is a potential fire hazard. - DO NOT permit any flame, cigarette, pilot light, spark, arcing equipment, or other ignition source near the generator set or fuel tank. - Fuel lines must be adequately secured and free of leaks.
+- DO NOT permit any flame, cigarette, pilot light, spark, arcing equipment, or other ignition source near the generator set or fuel tank. - Fuel lines must be adequately secured and free of leaks.
 Fuel connection at the engine should be made with an approved flexible line.
-Do not use copper piping on flexible lines as copper will become brittle if continuously vibrated or repeatedly bent. - Natural gas is lighter than air, and will tend to gather under hoods.
-Propane is heavier than air, and will tend to gather in sumps or low
+Do not use copper piping on flexible lines as copper will become brittle if continuously vibrated or repeatedly bent - Natural gas is lighter than air, and will tend to gather under hoods.
+Propane is heavier than air, and will tend to gather in sumps or low areas.
+NFPA code re-

-- areas.
-NFPA code requires all persons handling propane to be trained and qualified. - Be sure all fuel supplies have a positive shutoff valve. - Be sure battery area has been well-ventilated prior to servicing near it.
+- quires all persons handling propane to be trained and qualified. - Be sure all fuel supplies have a positive shutoff valve - Be sure battery area has been well-ventilated prior to servicing near it.
 Lead-acid batteries emit a highly explosive hydrogen gas that can be ignited by arcing, sparking, smoking, etc.